Nu11ified/golem/README.md

 ## 1. What is this project?
 (Goals)

-This is a proof-of-concept meta-framework for building high-performance, server-side rendered (SSR) React applications using a Go backend as the orchestrator and a Node.js process for React SSR.
-The goal is to:
+This is a proof-of-concept meta-framework for building high-performance, **Go-powered Server Driven UI (SDUI)** React applications.
+The server (Go) is in full control of the UI, orchestrating which components and layouts are rendered, and delivering pre-rendered HTML to the browser for hydration.
+The goals are:
-- Provide a modern SSR React stack with Go as the public-facing server.
+- Provide a modern SSR React stack with Go as the public-facing server and orchestrator.
+- Enable true server-driven UI: the server determines the UI structure and content for every route.
 - Hide all build and hydration complexity from the user—users only write React components, layouts, and static assets in `user-app/`.
 - All SSR/hydration logic (including the hydration entry point and import map) lives in `node-renderer/` for clean separation.
 - Enable fast development and production workflows with a single command for each.